 Lodha Bellevue Mahalaxmi sits at ₹57,960–₹64,000/sqft — 9–11% below the corridor's May 2026 median of ₹64,800/sqft, despite offering 7 acres of freehold land and 85% open spaces that no neighbouring project can match.
-Property Butler has handled 38 active buyer enquiries against this project from November 2025 through April 2026.
+Property Butler has handled 41 active buyer enquiries against this project from November 2025 through mid-May 2026.
 The pattern is consistent: the 3.5 BHK Tower 3 at ₹6.77 Cr (₹58,261/sqft, December 2026 delivery) is the highest-conversion configuration — 11 of those 38 enquiries have anchored on this unit.
 This review is built on real inventory data, current MahaRERA filings (P51900046567: 188 of 360 units sold, 2 complaints, September 2028 RERA possession), and on-ground market intelligence from the Mahalaxmi micro-market.
 No brochure copy — just what you need to make a decision.

 PROPERTY BUTLER · BOTTOM LINE